-The 2023/24 efficiency programme totals £443,500.
+A new efficiency programme totalling £443,500 for delivery in 2023/24 is now proposed for approval.
 An additional risk provision of £50,000 is included in the budget to manage the inherent risks of efficiency programme delivery and a Transformation Fund budget of £50,000 is included to facilitate the implementation of the overall programme.